jakearchibald/jakearchibald.com/static-build/posts/2020/11/css-paint-predictably-random/index.md

 rand(); // 0.9965302373748273
 ```

 [This gist](https://github.com/bryc/code/blob/master/jshash/PRNGs.md) has a great collection of random number generators.
 I picked `mulberry32` because it's simple, and good enough for visual randomness.
 I want to stress that I'm only recommending this for visual randomness.
-Remember the two golden rules:

-- If you're implementing your own cryptography, don't take advice from me – I'm not qualified.
+If you're implementing your own cryptography, this is the only piece of advice I'm qualified to give: _don't_.
-- Don't implement your own cryptography.

-I mean, I'm not saying `mulberry32` is bad either.
-I'm just saying, if all your buttcoins get stolen because you broke the rules above, don't come crying to me.
+I'm not saying `mulberry32` is bad either.
+I'm just saying, if all your buttcoins get stolen because you were influenced by this article, don't come crying to me.

 Anyway, here's `mulberry32` in action: